Pinpoint Your Fertile Time with the OvaCue Fertility Monitor

-Other women prefer more sophisticated ovulation prediction tools, such as urine-based tests kits (used to identify the surge in luteinizing hormone that occurs 12-48 hours before ovulation) or electronic fertility monitors, such as the OvaCue Fertility Monitor.
+Other women prefer more advanced ovulation prediction tools, such as urine-based tests kits (used to identify the surge in luteinizing hormone that occurs 12-48 hours before ovulation) or electronic fertility monitors, such as the OvaCue Wireless Fertility Monitor.

 How Does the OvaCue Monitor Work?

-Unlike other electronic fertility monitors that require urine testing, the OvaCue predicts and confirms ovulation using the patented Electrolyte Method.
+Unlike other electronic fertility trackers that require urine testing, the OvaCue predicts ovulation using the time-tested Electrolyte Method.

 As you move through your menstrual cycle, the levels of various hormones circulating in your body go up and down, and these hormonal fluctuations produce changes in the electrolyte (such as sodium and potassium) characteristics of your saliva and cervical mucus.

-Using measurements obtained from the oral and vaginal sensors, the OvaCue tracks trends in electrolyte levels, allowing the monitor to identify the hormonal changes that occur during the ovulatory process, thereby allowing it to predict and confirm ovulation.
+Using measurements obtained from the oral and vaginal sensors, the OvaCue tracks trends in electrolyte levels, allowing the OvaGraph app to identify the hormonal changes that occur during the ovulatory process, thereby allowing it to predict and identify possible ovulation trends.

-How do I use the OvaCue Fertility Monitor?
+How do I use the OvaCue Wireless Fertility Monitor?

 Beginning on Cycle Day 2 of your menstrual cycle, you will take an oral reading each morning, at the same time every day, before you eat or drink anything.

-The monitor will store and track trends in this oral readings, looking specifically for the Cue Peak trend that indicates ovulation is 5-7 days away.
+The OvaGraph app will store and track trends in these oral readings, looking specifically for the Cue Peak trend that indicates ovulation will likely occur in the next 5-7 days.

-Once this Cue Peak trend is detected, the monitor will color-in the calendar with varying shades of blue (from light to dark), indicating low to peak fertility.
+Once this Cue Peak trend is detected, the app will color in the cycle days with varying shades of blue (from light to dark), indicating low to peak fertility.

 Once your menstrual bleeding has ended, you will begin taking vaginal readings each day.

-The monitor will track trends in these readings, looking specifically for a low vaginal reading followed by a significant rise in the vaginal readings.
+The OvaGraph app will track trends in these readings, looking specifically for a low vaginal reading followed by a significant rise in the vaginal readings.

 Why Do Women Prefer the OvaCue to Other Ovulation Prediction Tools?

-- The OvaCue provides up to 7 days advance notice of ovulation, while most other ovulation prediction methods and tools predict ovulation only a few days before it occurs
+- The OvaCue Wireless provides up to 7 days advance notice of ovulation, while most other ovulation prediction methods and tools predict ovulation only a few days before it occurs.

-- The OvaCue tracks trends in hormones instead of measuring absolute levels of hormones, making it a helpful tool for women with hormonal imbalances or deficiencies
+- The OvaCue Wireless tracks trends in hormones instead of measuring absolute levels of hormones, making it a helpful tool for women with hormonal imbalances or deficiencies.

-How Can I Find Out More About the OvaCue Monitor?
+How Can I Find Out More About the OvaCue Wireless Monitor?

-Additional information about the OvaCue fertility monitor can be found at www.ovacue.com.
+Additional information about the OvaCue Wireless fertility monitor can be found at www.ovacue.com.

 Compiled using information from the following sources: